shevchenkobn/battleship-html/README.md

 The project uses a **feature-based** project structure:
 - [/src/features/*](./src/features) - features of the app.
 Each feature contains a Redux Toolkit slice and several components of this feature.
 Component files might contain non-exported (private) components.
 It can also contain other helpers files;
-- [/src/app](./src/app) - place for final Redux store initializing, global utilities and helpers;
+- [/src/app](./src/app) - place for final Redux store initializing, styles, localisation, global utilities and helpers;
 - [/src/models](./src/models) - interfaces and files to work with them.
 The files are grouped semantically (i.e. everything related to the feature in one place), not one entity (e.g. interface, class, function, enum) per one file;
 - [/src/app](./src/svg) - non-Material SVG loaders;
 - [/src/app](./src/test-lib) - place to store utilities for testing;